Faculty Guide to Access / Disability Services

 Ask to see the notification letter from Disability Services.
 This letter describes the accommodations that the institution is legally mandated to provide.

-During an office hour or at another convenient time in a private setting, discuss the letter and the accommodations with the student.
+Discuss the letter and accommodations with the student during an office hour or at another convenient time in a private setting.

 Students must present a letter from Disability Services to receive accommodations.
 If the student does not have a letter, please refer the student to Disability Services.